-The Maya Gold Foundation is governed by an eight member Board of Directors.
+The Maya Gold Foundation is governed by a ten member Board of Directors.
 Each Board member brings a commitment to this work and unique skills and qualities which we value deeply.
 We also rely on an Advisory Board comprised of community members who support our efforts, and a group of local teens that offer guidance and insight.

 Back row, from left: Elise Gold, Nicolas Swerdloff, Paul Alexander, Emilie Aebie.

 Front row, from left: Noelle Adamo, Lynn Bartlett, Jeffrey Corbin, Hannah Goichman, Mathew Swerdloff

 Jeffrey Corbin, MD, MPH, Secretary

 Lynn Bartlett, MS Ed

 We especially value and want to empower local teens to be active with the Foundation.
 In order to foster this collaboration, we have empowered an eleven-member Teen Advisory Board.
 Advisory Board members range in age from 13 to 18 and come from the New Paltz and Rondout Valley school districts, as well as the Oakwood School and Simon’s Rock.
 These young people are integral to helping us realize our Mission and achieve our goals.
 The Teen Advisory Board has developed its own Core Purpose: Give Youth a Voice, and we look forward to working with them to help them achieve it.